Under Pressure: "Ice Ice Baby" sampling controversy

-Controversy arose when Vanilla Ice sampled the song's intro bassline and piano chords for his 1990 single "Ice Ice Baby".
-Initially, he denied the accusation and then said he had modified it but did not originally pay songwriting credit or royalties to Queen and Bowie.
-A lawsuit resulted in Bowie and all members of Queen receiving songwriting credit for the sample.
-Vanilla Ice later claimed that he purchased the publishing rights to "Under Pressure", saying that buying the song made more financial sense than paying out royalties, but a Queen spokesman clarified that Vanilla Ice's statement was inaccurate.
+After Vanilla Ice sampled the song's intro bassline and piano chords for his 1990 single "Ice Ice Baby", he did not initially give songwriting credit or pay royalties to Queen and Bowie.
+When asked to do so, he denied having sampled the song, then he acknowledged the sample but said he had modified it.
+Bowie and Queen sued and received songwriting credit.
+Vanilla Ice later claimed that he had purchased the publishing rights to "Under Pressure", saying that buying the song made more financial sense than paying out royalties, but a Queen spokesman said Vanilla Ice's statement was untrue.